Emergency Light Circuit Board Instruction

 4. Load sanity: sum the wattage of all lamp heads (on-board + remote).
 Compare to the unit’s 90-minute rating.

 5. Board connections: reseat low-voltage plugs; check fuses.
-Inspect for cracked solder joints near high-heat parts.
+Inspect for cracked solder joints near high-heat parts on the charger/driver section of the board.

 Repair vs Replace (Decision Guide)